andyw8/andyw8.github.io/work.md

 ### Past Work

-From 2010 to 2016 I ran an independent software consultancy.
+From 2010 to 2016 I ran an independent software consultancy in London, UK.
+Clients included:

 * [CDP] (with [Made]) (Rails) (2016)
 * [The People's Operator] (Rails) (2015)